-Asset prices bubbles and housing prices bubbles remains as one of the most important challenges of monetary policy.
-Even though many inflation targeting countries have been able to stabilized inflation in low levels during the last decade, the possibility of asset prices bubbles emerges as a threat to economic and financial stability.
-In this paper we have shown that the role of inflation targeting or, in general, of monetary policy to contain a bubble is very limited.
-It cannot be left to monetary policy alone to minimize the chance of a bubble episode or to reduce its magnitude.
-Monetary policy may contribute to moderate the business cycle when it reacts only to inflation; this, somehow, guarantee that monetary policy will not over-react (for example in the face of a asset price bubble) causing a recession in the economic activity.
-Instead, a combination of monetary policy and prudential regulation may be used to encourage mechanisms that may help to contain inflated speculations in asset prices and to send signals to the markets about potential vulnerabilities.
+Asset prices bubbles and housing prices bubbles remain as some of the most important challenges of monetary policy.
+Even though many inflation targeting countries have been able to stabilize inflation in low levels during the last decade, the possibility of asset prices bubbles emerges as a threat to economic and financial stability.
+In this paper we have shown that inflation targeting provides an effective framework for achieving macroeconomic stability.
+As in Bernanke and Gertler (1999) model, given a strong commitment to stabilizing expected inflation, it is not desirable for monetary policy to respond to changes in housing prices.
+Monetary policy may contribute to moderate the business cycle when it reacts aggressively to inflation; this, somehow, guarantee that monetary policy will not over-react (for example in the face of an asset price bubble) causing a recession in the economic activity.
+Moreover, a combination of monetary policy and prudential regulation may be used to encourage mechanisms that may help to contain inflated speculations in asset prices and to send signals to the markets about potential vulnerabilities.